DavidNorrestam/martyparty/README.md

 - Warnings for plants with insufficient data

 **When to run these scripts:**
-- Run `preprocess` whenever you add or update plant data files
+- Run `preprocess` whenever you add or update plant data files (this now includes image fetching)
-- Run `test:inaturalist:preprocessed` before major updates to check data quality
+- Run `test:inaturalist:preprocessed` to verify data quality if needed
-- Test individual files when debugging specific plant entries
-- Preprocessed files are committed to the repository
+- Preprocessed files with image URLs are committed to the repository for instant quiz loading

 ## Building & Deployment